ThinkEQ/assembly-solutions-ltd/src/pages/product/panel-wiring.md

         All our panel wiring products are electrically tested using our automatic testing facilities or bespoke test equipment designed specifically for the control panel.

-  - type: column
-    column:
-      title: Committed to customers
-      text: As a manufacturer who is committed to supporting customers as best we can, we usually assist with the initial design by bringing our engineering expertise to every panel wiring project.
-We generally work from drawings and bills of materials, but if required we can reverse engineer [control panels](www.assembly-solutions.com/control-panels) from a sample or
-        prototype.
-  - type: testimonial
-    testimonial:
-      quote: We have a great relationship with ASL and have worked with them for many years, simply because they continue to deliver quality products.
+        > We have a great relationship with ASL and have worked with them for many years, simply because they continue to deliver quality products.
 Being a well-established business, we have trusted them from start and appreciate their knowledge staff, who have gone above and beyond to help with technical design.

+        >

-      name: Electrical Engineer – Siemens
+        > Electrical Engineer – Siemens
 seo:
   title: Panel Wiring | Panel Build Manufacturer | ASL
   description: Electrical Panel Wiring and Control Panel Build from Assembly